How we did It

 What does it take to build a strategy that ensures your business hits its targets?

-Merlin Events is the events and entertainment division of Merlin Entertainments, the operator of a number of visitor attractions including the London Eye, Madame Tussauds and the Sea Life Centre London Aquarium.
+Merlin Venues is the events and entertainment division of Merlin Entertainments, the operator of a number of visitor attractions including the London Eye, Madame Tussauds and the Sea Life Centre London Aquarium.

 In 2018, Merlin approached us to talk about building a new marketing strategy and delivering the digital aspects of the strategy.
 While they already had some skills and resources in-house within their own sales and marketing team, they had identified a need for performance based digital marketing.